pyconau/archives/docs.md

 npm install -g pageres-cli
 ```

-Screenshots are updated in `generate.py` if `GENERATE_SCREENSHOTS` is a set environment variable.
+Screenshots are updated in `generate.py` if `--refresh` is a parameter.